battlecode/battlecode21/backend/README.md

 ## Local Development

+The best way to run the backend locally is to run `docker-compose up --build backend` from the repo's root directory.

-You can run `docker-compose up --build` in the root directory of this repository to run the entire website stack.
-If for some reason you want to run Django outside of Docker, follow the instructions in this section.
+If you don't have Docker, or want to run Django outside of Docker, follow the instructions in the rest of this section.

+For a nice interface to test the backend, go to `localhost:8000/docs/`.

 ### First-Time Setup